Mar Vista Animal Medical Center

 IS IT LIKE THE HUMAN DISEASE?
 WILL WE NEED TO GIVE INSULIN SHOTS?

-Dogs: Diabetes is permanent and yes on the insulin shots.
+Dogs: Diabetes is most likely permanent and yes on the insulin shots.

 Cats: Diabetes might not be permanent.
 Yes on the insulin shots if you want a chance at Diabetic Remission.